lquessenberry/OpenSocialOnPantheon/web/modules/contrib/private_message/README.txt

     1. Navigate to Administration > Extend and enable the Private Message module.
-    2. Navigate to Administration > People > Permissions and give permission to use the private messaging system to at least one role.
+    2. Navigate to Administration > People > Permissions and give the two permissions (use private messaging system, access user profiles) to the roles that should use the messaging system.
 Save permissions.
-    3. To write a private message to another user, navigate to the path /private_messages.
+    3. To write a private message to another user, navigate to the path /private-messages.

 Configuring the Private Message Inbox Block
     1. Navigate to Administration > Structure > Block Layout.